phaag/nfdump/README.md

 See the Changelog file for all changes in release 1.6.18

-nfdump is a toolset in oder to collect and process netflow and sflow data, sent from netflow/sflow compatible devices.
+nfdump is a toolset in order to collect and process netflow and sflow data, sent from netflow/sflow compatible devices.
 The toolset supports netflow __v1__, __v5/v7__,__v9__,__IPFIX__ and __SFLOW__.  nfdump supports IPv4 as well as IPv6.

 nfdump is used as backend toolset for __NfSen__.